 In general, your oral contraceptives should be stored in a dry place with a controlled temperature, away from any sources of moisture, light, pets, and children.
 You should also read the pamphlet in the package of your birth control for any specific instructions regarding temperature or humidity levels for storage.

-The ideal storage temperature would be between 68 and 77 °F (20 to 25°C).
+Birth control can handle higher or lower temperatures for short periods but should not be exposed to temperatures below 59 F (15 C) or above 86 F (30 C) for an extended period of time.
 If you store it at a much hotter or colder temperature than that range, your pills theoretically could lose their potency.
 Since oral contraceptives are hormone-based, they can be affected by temperature fluctuations.

 Where to Store Birth Control Pills